Public health nursing: Background

-Dissemination and implementation (D&I) science is an emerging priority in public health and medicine in the United States and globally.
-There is strong interest from the National Academy of Medicine, National Institutes of Health, and the World Health Organization in narrowing the gap between research (what we know) and practice (what we do).
-As a rapidly growing field, implementation science has focused on understanding factors and strategies that influence the initial adoption and integration of evidence-based interventions (EBIs) in real-world settings.
-Whereas significant advancements have been made in understanding the adoption and implementation of EBIs across a range of community and health care settings, less is known about their sustainability.
-Recently, experts have prioritized sustainability as an understudied area, identifying it as “one of the most significant translational research problems of our time” and as a persistent challenge across a range of settings and service delivery sectors, and across health behaviors and outcomes (Shelton et al., 2018).
+Dissemination and implementation (D&I) science is an emerging priority in public health and medicine.
+There is an interest from the National Academy of Medicine, the National Institutes of Health, and the World Health Organization in narrowing the gap between research (what we know) and practice (what we do).
+As a rapidly growing field, application of science has focused on understanding factors and strategies that influence the initial adoption and integration of evidence-based interventions (EBIs) in real-world settings; whereas significant advancements have been made in understanding the adoption and implementation of EBIs across a range of community and health care settings, less is known about their sustainability.
+Recently, experts have prioritized sustainability as an unexplored area, identifying it as “one of the most significant translational research problems of our time” and as a persistent challenge across a range of settings and service delivery sectors, and across health behaviors and outcomes (Shelton et al., 2018).